-- String may be helpful as a tether between the athlete and his or her guide runner.
-If an athlete uses a guide, a tether no longer than 100cm may be used. - Athletes who require guide runners will need a lane for the athlete and one for the guide. - When using a guide, the athlete must cross the finish line first. - Communication and trust is key!
-For example, in the long jump, the guide must be stationary and use verbal cues and/or clapping to guide the athlete. - The athlete with a visual impairment is required to wear an eye mask. - An example of guide running can be found here: https://www.youtube.com/watch?v=G4uvoSpyXW4
+- A shoe string with a loop on either end (one for the athlete and one for the guide) may be used as a tether, or they can be purchased commercially.
+If an athlete uses a guide a tether no longer than 30cm may be used. - Athletes who require guide runners will need one lane for the athlete and one for the guide. - When using a guide, the athlete must cross the finish line first. - Communication and trust is key!
+For example, in the long jump, the guide must be stationary and use verbal cues and/or clapping to guide the athlete. - The athlete with a visual impairment is required to wear an eye mask. - An example of guide running can be found here: youtube.com/watch?v=x80_6TQtSi4.